 HEAR THE JUNGLE FROM YOUR CAMP

-Stay at stunning camps nestled in the rainforest, and set out to discover intriguing flora and fauna.
+Stay at spacious camps nestled in the rainforest, and set out to discover intriguing flora and fauna.

-During your free time, go for one of the optional adventures.
-Channel your inner Tarzan on a zipline, ride on horseback, go snorkeling in Manuel Antonio National Park or rappel down one of the cascading waterfalls.
+During your free time, why not check out some of Costa Rica’s other outdoor offerings?.
+Channel your inner Tarzan on a zipline, ride on horseback, go snorkeling in Manuel Antonio National Park or rappel down cascading waterfalls.

-Pay a visit to the 320-acre Sloth Sanctuary or if you’re a java junkie, see how coffee goes from seed, to bean, to cup!
-As one of the world’s top exporters, you won’t find a better cup of coffee anywhere else.
+Pay a visit to the 320-acre Sloth Sanctuary or, if you’re a java junkie, see how coffee goes from seed, to bean, to cup!
+As one of the world’s top exporters of this bitter nectar, Costa Rica’s always good for a cup or three.

 Livin’ la Pura Vida

-With 25 years of experience, Coast to Coast Adventures designs and leads multi-activity vacations for just about anyone who wants to experience the natural beauty of Costa Rica.
+With 25 years of experience, Coast to Coast Adventures designs and leads multi-activity vacations for free spirits looking to experience the natural beauty of Costa Rica.

 They take great pride in their attention to detail as well as the quality and safety of their adventures.
 For life-changing, inspirational journeys, the combination of the countless wonders of Costa Rica and the professionalism of Coast to Coast Adventures is the ultimate winning combination.